microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ## DESCRIPTION

-Installs a WinGet package from a configured source.
+This command installs a WinGet package from a configured source.
+The command includes parameters to specify values used to search for packages in the configured sources.
+By default, the command searches all sources.
+By default, all string-based searches are case-insensitive substring searches.
+Wildards are not supported.
+You can change the search behavior using the **MatchOption** parameter.

 ## EXAMPLES